dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 {% endhighlight %}

-Finally, given Dafny's built-in types, it's possible to create an imperative stack building on the immutable `seq` type.
+Finally, given Dafny's built-in types, it's possible to create an imperative-looking interface to a stack building on the persistent `seq` type.
 This implementation is wrapped by a set of methods in a class but is essentially the same as the specification itself.